Adult Learning Programme

 In this section:

-Pruning Symposium – Saturday 7 February to Saturday 14 February 2026 This is a week-long, practical, hands-on symposium with a maximum of 10 attendees.
-80% of the time will be outside in the garden and 20% indoors.
-Accommodation, meals, as well as transport to and from the hotel every day are included within the price of
+General Symposium – Saturday 9 May to Saturday 16 May 2026 This is a week-long theory-based, general symposium, the aim being to explain and inspire, with a maximum of 12 attendees.
+Although theory based, 50% of the time will be spent outside in the garden.
+Accommodation, meals, as well as transport to and from the

 Head Gardener Fergus Garrett will lead this Study Day held at Great Dixter House and Gardens.
-Refreshments and lunch are included and we are offering a 10% discount on plant sales for attendees in the nursery on the day.
-Fergus will use the garden at Great Dixter to illustrate how you can create a long-season
+Refreshments and lunch are included, served in the Great Hall and we are offering a 10% discount on plant sales for attendees in the nursery on the day.
+Discover the secrets of meadows using the marvellous Great Dixter meadows